WannaBAcoder/PCB-Powerwalls/README.md

 # PCB-Powerwalls
-This is the public file Repository for the [DIY PCB Powerwalls Community](https://www.facebook.com/groups/2573968699280898/) projects which are developed and maintained by **Vinnie Maro** and **Shaun Bond**.
+This is the public file Repository for the [DIY PCB Powerwalls Community](https://www.facebook.com/groups/2573968699280898/).
+The projects are developed and maintained by **Vinnie Maro** and **Shaun Bond**.

 We are developing a PCB alternative to common powerwall building techniques for 18650(and similar) batteries.
 This system has been developed with maintainability, expandability, and practicality in mind.